pieter-degroote/UltimateKEYS-testing/autohotkey-capslock-mods/README.md

 ## 2. Append the following code to the script

-Add one of the following code snippets to the end of the script (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:
+Add one of the following code snippets to the end of the script (identical for AutoHotkey v1.1 and v2.0)&nbsp;:

 **'Caps Lock' as 'Right Alt' - Overlay scripts for US QWERTY&nbsp;:**